NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/Pawsey NeCTAR Storage and NCBI data--DOCID115.md

 You will need to the copy that file and your ssh key file either the ssh **pem file** or the ssh **key** file that is associated with your instance from your local machine to your instance.
 Using any of the method described in  NeCTAR [support](https://support.nectar.org.au/support/solutions/articles/6000085114-transferring-data-to-your-vm) documents.
 You should move your key file or pem file to your `.ssh` directory in your home directory on your instance.

 On your instance you will need to source the Project_name-openrc.sh file to configure your environment to authenticate access to the OpenStack services.

 `$ source Project_name-openrc.sh`

 You will need to source the script before you can run any of the commands otherwise the environment is not set properly.

-note: If you see this
+Gotchas: If you see this

 ![](images/Pawsey_ncbi_api_8.png)

-you forget to source the OpenStack RC file.
+you have _**forgetten**_ to source the OpenStack RC file.

 If you source your OpenStack RC file and see this:

 ![](images/Pawsey_ncbi_api_9.png)

-You did not edit the OpenStack RC file!
+You did not _**edit**_ the OpenStack RC file!

 ### Testing you API authentication